We've all heard of the 3 day potty training method, but does it really work? And is it really achievable to train your tot in just 3 days?

 It might also be a good idea on day two to introduce some hygiene with flashcards showing pictures of children using potties and washing their hands.
 Talk to your little one about the cards and get her to tell you what she can see.
 And take time to relax yourself, especially once your little one has gone to bed.
 If you get stressed, your toddler will pick up on it, so plan something fun to take your mind off toilet training.

-On day three, it's normal for your toddler to start becoming more aware of their bodily functions and they may even begin to feel embarrassment about going to the loo in front of you.
+On day three, it's normal for your toddler to start becoming more aware of their bodily functions and they may even begin to feel embarrassed about going to the loo in front of you.
 This is a huge step and it's important to respect their privacy says Amanda.

 ‘Don’t stick the potty in a room full of people and make a spectacle of her.
 If your child prefers to go somewhere private such as behind the sofa to do a poo, put the potty there and tell her to call you when she has finished.’

-Although your toddler might feel embarrassed about family members knowing about the potty, it's important to get family to get on board by asking how many stars she has got.
+Although your toddler might feel embarrassed about family members knowing about the potty, it's important to get family members to get on board by asking how many stars she has got.
 Or even have Grandma phone up and talk positively about potty training.
 And if your child goes to nursery or a childminder, make sure they know you are potty training and request that they follow the same approach.
 ‘Ask if you can send in a bag of stars for them to give out to your child,’ suggests Amanda, or if they can tell you at the end of the day how many stars your child has earned, so she can add them to her box when she gets home.’

 Over the next few days, you might want to become a little more sparing with the stickers, only giving them out when your tot has taken herself to the potty.
 ‘If she starts going on her own without prompting, say “Well done, I am proud of you”,’ says Amanda.